-- (a) During the three months ended March 31, 2018 and 2017, the Company paid royalties and property taxes to WPP, LLC, a subsidiary of Natural Resource Partners L.P., which is commonly controlled by QEP for coal extracted from mineral properties where the surface or mineral right of the specific property are leased by the Company and owned by the related party.
-These amounts were included in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss). - (b) During the three months ended March 31, 2018 and 2017, the Company purchased supplies used in the coal separation process from Quality Magnetite, which is significantly influenced by key management personnel of QEP.
-Amounts purchased by the NAPP division, totaling \$74, were included in cost of sales in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss).
-Amounts purchased by the CAPP division, totaling \$7, were included in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss). - (c) During the three months ended March 31, 2018 and 2017, the Company purchased coal from Smoky Mountain Coal Company, a company determined to be a related party as a result of their sales representative being a close family member of the former president of the CAPP Division, Hunter Hobson.
-These amounts, totaling \$1,150 and \$1,514, respectively, were reflected in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss).
-Subsequent to the divestiture of the CAPP Division, the Company purchased coal from Kopper Glo Mining, LLC, which is now considered a related party as it is significantly influenced by key management personnel of QEP.
-During the three months ended March 31, 2018, the Company recognized \$1,888 in cost of sales in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss) related to these coal purchases.
+- (a) During the three and nine months ended September 30, 2018 and 2017, the Company paid royalties and property taxes to WPP, LLC, a subsidiary of Natural Resource Partners L.P., which is commonly controlled by QEP for coal extracted from mineral properties where the surface or mineral right of the specific property are leased by the Company and owned by the related party.
+These amounts were included in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss). - (b) During the three and nine months ended September 30, 2018 and 2017, the Company purchased supplies used in the coal separation process from Quality Magnetite, which is significantly influenced by key management personnel of QEP.
+During the three and nine months ended September 30, 2018, amounts purchased by the NAPP Division, totaling \$99 and \$274, respectively, were included in cost of sales in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss).
+Amounts purchased by the CAPP Division, totaling \$7, were included in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss).

+- (c) During the three and nine months ended September 30, 2018, subsequent to the completion of the CAPP Division Divestiture, the Company purchased services to rebuild a continuous haulage system from Kopper Glo Mining, LLC, which is now considered a related party as it is significantly influenced by key management personnel of QEP.
+The continuous haulage system, has been capitalized and included in property, plant and equipment. - (d) During the nine months ended September 30, 2018 and 2017, the Company purchased coal from Smoky Mountain Coal Company, a company determined to be a related party as a result of their sales representative being a close family member of the former president of the CAPP Division, Hunter Hobson.
+These amounts totaled \$1,150 and \$3,268 for the nine months ended September 30, 2018 and 2017, respectively.
+During the three months ended September 30, 2017, purchased coal from Smoky Mountain Coal Company totaled \$1,481.
+These amounts were reflected in net and comprehensive loss from discontinued operations, net in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss).
+Subsequent to the completion of the CAPP Division Divestiture, the Company purchased coal from Kopper Glo Mining, LLC, which is now considered a related party as it is significantly influenced by key management personnel of QEP.
+During the three and nine months ended September 30, 2018, the Company recognized \$3,372 and \$7,981 in cost of sales in the unaudited condensed interim consolidated statements of operations and comprehensive income (loss) related to these coal purchases.

-Included in accounts payable and accrued liabilities at March 31, 2018 and December 31, 2017 is \$1,041 and \$327, respectively, due to related parties, as a result of the transactions noted above.
+Included in accounts payable and accrued liabilities at September 30, 2018 and December 31, 2017 are \$33 and \$327, respectively, due to related parties, as a result of the transactions noted above.
 These amounts are unsecured and non-interest bearing.
+At September 30, 2018, included in inventory was \$190 for coal purchased from related parties.
+This amount will be expensed as the coal inventories are sold.